replikativ/replikativ/npm/README.md

 # replikativ

 [replikativ](http://replikativ.io) is an eventual consistent synchronisation system.
 It is build with [Clojure](https://clojure.org)/[Script](https://clojurescript.org) and can synchronize between different runtimes including the browser, nodejs and the JVM.
-This package provides JavaScript bindings for replikativ.
+This package provides JavaScript bindings for replikativ for both browser and [Node.js](https://nodejs.org).
+At the moment we support only clientPeers for Node.js but a server peer is planned for the next release.

 ## Installation